Chapter 21 : Why So Sirius

 “Come here,” he said, and reached out his arm across the back of the sofa.
 I slid on over and when I was close enough he gave me a hug.
 I laughed weakly into his shoulder.

 When he let go, he put his arm on the back of the sofa again, and I continued leaning against his shoulder.
 “I can’t believe I just told you all that,” he said, shaking his head.
-“I don’t usually talk about that.”
+“I don’t usually talk about it.”

 “Well I’m glad you did, I thought I was the only one…”

 We weren’t so different after all.
 Both of us had rejected our families’ beliefs and left, and our families had renounced us.
 And now here we were, essentially homeless and living at James’s house.
 We seemed to have formed an unspoken connection.

 We sat there for a while.
 Sirius had his arm around my shoulders and we were sitting very close to each other, talking and joking; it was very comfortable and relaxed after I’d finally calmed down about everything.
 And it was nice that we were able to confide in one another – though Sirius didn’t tell me much more about his family, other than that one of his uncles had given him money and Sirius was looking into buying a house when he left Hogwarts.